bdenney/hypnocil/README.md

 As a user, I should be able to:

 - See all patients and patient data in the table when the page loads
 - Create a new patient with a given side effect.
-This patient should persist through refreshes.
+This patient should persist in your backend.
 - You should be able to the table by typing the search box.
 The filter should work on both the name and the side effects.
 - Clicking the delete button should remove the patient from the page.
-This change should persist through refreshes.
+This should also remove the patient from the backend.
 - Create some visual indicator of whether a patient is alive or deceased.

+## Bonus Deliverables

+- Create a way to add a side effect to each patient.
+These should persist in the backend.
+- Create a way to mark a patient 'deceased'.
+This should persist in the backend.
+- Create a way to add multuple side effects when creating a new patient.

 ### Example Response:

 ```json